S3-working-group/s3-practical-guide/docs/all.md

 Example:

--   **Requirement:** _We need to store and share relevant information effectively, to improve everyone’s ability to provide valuable solutions for our customers._
+-   **Requirement:** _We need to store and share relevant information effectively, to improve everyone's ability to provide valuable solutions for our customers._
 -   **Solution**: _A simple and comprehensive information architecture for Confluence, and a coordinated effort to migrate all existing information into that structure._

-The requirement above explains _what_ is missing (absent or deficit in some way), but it doesn’t specify _how_ the information will be stored and shared, what steps to take, and who will do what, etc. Having agreed on this requirement, specific decisions. e.g. about _how_ and _where_ to store and share relevant information effectively can be made.
+The requirement above explains _what_ is missing (absent or deficit in some way), but it doesn't specify _how_ the information will be stored and shared, what steps to take, and who will do what, etc. Having agreed on this requirement, specific decisions. e.g. about _how_ and _where_ to store and share relevant information effectively can be made.

 ##### When to determine a requirement?

-Determine the requirement _before_ deciding how to specifically respond to an organizational driver, but _after_ establishing that this is in fact an organizational driver, that it’s yours or your team's responsibility to deal with it, _and_ that responding is a priority.
+Determine the requirement _before_ deciding how to specifically respond to an organizational driver, but _after_ establishing that this is in fact an organizational driver, that it's yours or your team's responsibility to deal with it, _and_ that responding is a priority.
 Determining a requirement for drivers that are _not_ a priority might be wasteful, because the situation or its relevance to the organization might change.